Things To Do In Palermo – Immerse in the Historical Splendour of Sicily! – TravelPeri Skip to Content

-Things To Do In Palermo – Immerse In The Historical Splendour Of Sicily!
+Things To Do In Palermo – Immerse in the Historical Splendour of Sicily!

 Palermo pulls back the curtain on its 2,700 years old history through architecture, culture, and gastronomy.
 The capital of Sicily, Palermo, is one of the few places in the world where you can see some of the oldest structures that withstood the challenge of time.
 If you are planning to visit this spellbinding city, here are our suggestions on places to visit and things to do.